 Decision making is tough and the bigger the decision, usually the tougher it gets.
-The good news is, there are people who have been rigorously evaluating human decision making and have some helpful insights for the rest of us.
+The good news is, there are people who have been rigorously studying human decision making and have some helpful insights for the rest of us.

 “The best choice is to do whatever promises the better experience in the future, not which negates the feeling of loss in the past.”